MisanthropeGirl/schroders/README.md

 Moved the `dataTransform` function to `utilities.tsx` so I could test it in isolation.

 If I exclude the files added when I was using mock service workers and `reportWebVitals.ts` then overall test coverage is close to 100%.
 Even with them in it is over 90%.
-It's mainly the lack of testing for `index.tsx` (see above) which is dragging it down so I'm going to declare myself satisifed wth my efforts.
+It's mainly the lack of testing for `index.tsx` (see above) which is dragging it down so I'm going to declare myself satisfied wth my efforts.
 I may tomorrow though run everything through Claude and ask it to point out any potential improvements.
 After that, it is time to see what integration and end-to-end testing can potentially be applied.

 ## 2025-11-01